cwarden45/DTC_Scripts/Psomagen_Viome/README.md

 [http://ngs2.macrogenlab.com/~customer/2107/2107DNHX-0076/C882-L638-A372_R2.fastq.gzz](http://ngs2.macrogenlab.com/~customer/2107/2107DNHX-0076/C882-L638-A372_R2.fastq.gz)

-Also, similar to before, here is a comparison of classificaiton for this same sample:
+Also, similar to before, here is a comparison of classification for this same sample:

 <table>
   <tbody>